dsirotkin256/matching-cpp/README.md

 ### Computing

 The order book is maintained (stored and continuously altered) in memory.
 For faster order execution and matching the `OrderTree` (*In-Memory Order Book*) structure implementation is based on self-balancing Binary Search Tree (BST) with the nodes containing `PriceLevel` and FIFO-based Priority `OrderQueue`.
 For faster lookup the `GetSnapshot()` function reads LRU Cached value (`[ [side, price, depth], ...  ]`) – to avoid lazy tree traversal on each lookup; and retraverse the tree on next lookup when the cache was invalidated (so far it either when the new node/new order was Inserted or existing one was Deleted).

-For rapid lookups of the market buy and market sell prices, the arrangement of price nodes in `BidOrderTree` (as the best bid price – is the most expensive buy price) will be sorted in descendant order and `AskOrderTree` in ascendant order (as the best ask – is the cheapest selling price)
+For rapid lookups of the market buy and market sell prices, the arrangement of price nodes in `BidOrderTree` (as the best bid price – is the most expensive buy price) will be sorted in descendant order and `AskOrderTree` in ascendant order (as the best ask – is the cheapest selling price):

 ```cpp
 bid_price = BidOrderTree.first();
 ask_price = AskOrderTree.first();
 ```

 Order book uses self-balancing Binary Search Tree (represents order tree) to maintain active orders in memory:
 <pre>
                           +-----------+
                           |           |